Sunny Sunday morning weather turns to storms later

+CLEVELAND (WJW) — A sunny Sunday start with storms lurking to our west.
+Clouds increase later this morning followed by showers and storms moving through from noon to 6 p.m.

+We’re not anticipating any severe storms, but there could be some stronger ones with gusty winds and small hail, so stay tuned.

-CLEVELAND (WJW) — The rain potential looks highest for Sunday as the cold front makes its way through by late afternoon and evening Sunday.
-We need the rain, hopefully your yard will get some much-needed water.
+We need the rain, so hopefully your yard will get some much-needed water.
+Areas in a moderate drought are at a 4-to-5-inch deficit.

 A taste of early fall is ahead, and temps are cooling down with 70-degree weather back in the forecast along with a sunny, dry stretch next week.